 Tennis BC Schools Program

-- All programsa delivered by Tennis Canada Certified instructors.
-All instructors are required to complete a Criminal Record Check
+- All programs delivered by Tennis Canada Certified instructors.
+All instructors are required to complete all SafeSport components including a background check

 The In-School Program is offered in either a four- or six-Lesson format to complement the PHE Curriculum.
 The program is designed to be delivered during already-scheduled PE classes.
 The date of program delivery is flexible; Tennis BC will work to accommodate dates that fit your school’s schedule.